 MLA style is typically used in humanities based courses such as literature, history, and English.
 This style is used to cite books, journals, articles, websites, and anything else the student uses in their paper.
-The MLA style is crucial when writing a thesis for a masters degree in history, online or in a classroom setting.
 A good example is the way in which a book would be cited here at the end of the page in the bibliography.

 The best resource for MLA style is The Owl at Purdue.
 Their website includes every type of source needed to be cited in a paper, including electronic sources and academic resources with examples on each one.
 MLA Citation Style is another helpful source with examples clearly laid out on the page.
 Users will also find MLA Style at The Write Source and the MLA website helpful.